TheAnsuz/Lethal-Company-Configurable-Company-API/Resources/Thunderstore/README.md

 Configurable Company provides an enhanced experience for both players and developers adding an in-game menu where you can change you gameplay settings.

+> **WARNING**
+> This plugin does not add content on it's own, it's an API.
+> If you want content alongside it install [Lethal Company Variables](https://thunderstore.io/c/lethal-company/p/AMRV/LethalCompanyVariables/).

 | [Player information](#player-guide) | [Developer guide](#developer-guide) |
 | ----------------------------------- | ----------------------------------- |

 # Player information

-> **PRO TIP**
-> This plugin does not add content on it's own, it's an API.
-> If you want content alongside it install [Lethal Company Variables](https://thunderstore.io/c/lethal-company/p/AMRV/LethalCompanyVariables/).

 ### Menu